Partridge Wilson Engineering

 Partridge Wilson Engineering was a company established in Leicester, England in 1926.
 It initially made radios, and then battery chargers.
 In 1934 it began to build battery electric road vehicles, producing both cars and milk floats, which were marketed under the Wilson Electric marque.
 Vehicle production ceased in 1954, but it continued to make chargers and rectifiers.
 In 1974, it became part of Westinghouse Davenset Rectifiers Ltd, owned by Westinghouse Brake & Signal Company and in 1986 the Leicester site was closed, with manufacturing transferring to Chippenham.
-At least one of the commercial vehicles and three of the cars have been preserved.
+At least two of the commercial vehicles and three of the cars have been preserved.

 History

 The business of Partridge Wilson Engineering was formed in 1926, by Clifford Partridge and H.G.A.
 Ross Wilson.
 The company was located on Loughborough Road, Leicester, and they produced radios.
 These were marketed as Davensets, as they were radio sets that could pick up broadcasts from the historic transmitter 2LO, which was located at Daventry.
 By 1930, the number of staff had increased to 7, and the company moved to Evington Valley Road, where they started to produce battery chargers.
 The chargers automatically regulated the charging current, using a type of gas-filled resistance or Barreter lamp.
 A review of their products which appeared in the garage equipment section of the Motor Show in 1932 noted that the chargers could be used without removing the battery from the vehicle, and that if the charger was placed underneath the radiator of a commercial vehicle, it would prevent it from freezing in cold weather.
 Battery-electric road vehicles were added to the Partridge Wilson product line in 1934, and the company expanded quite rapidly, employing some 500 staff by 1945.

 Following the end of the Second World War, Partridge Wilson embraced a new technology, imported from America, for the fast charging of batteries.
 They showcased their Davenset fast charger at the 1948 Commercial Motor show.
 It used a selenium rectifier, came mounted on a wheeled chassis to make it easier to move around a garage, and could charge a starter battery in about an hour.
 They also exhibited a new pistol grip battery tester.

 The company became part of Westinghouse Brake & Signal Company in 1974, and traded as Westinghouse Davenset Rectifiers.
 The Leicester factory closed in 1986, when manufacturing moved to Chippenham, Wiltshire.